rabbewalter/boatless/README.md

 Boatless is a bloatless package based on [HTML5 Boilerplate](https://html5boilerplate.com) containing [Normalize.css](https://necolas.github.com/normalize.css/) and [Modernizr](http://modernizr.com/), styled using [Stylus](http://stylus-lang.com/), and generated using [Gulp](http://gulpjs.com/) which runs on [Node.js](https://nodejs.org/).

 Boatless has a folder structure which focuses on clear naming and structuring which is a somewhat different approach when comparing to the  commonly used templates and frameworks.
-Normalize.css is combined with the default CSS from HTML5 Boilertemplate and structured for minimal overriding CSS rules.
-(I tend to favor Normalize.css CSS rules over HTML5 Boilertemplates CSS rules for some reason.)
+Normalize.css is combined with the default CSS from HTML5 Boilerplate and structured for minimal overriding CSS rules.
+(I tend to favor Normalize.css CSS rules over HTML5 Boilerplates CSS rules for some reason.)

 ## Getting started